From Linear Differential Equations to Unitaries: A Moment-Matching Dilation Framework with Near-Optimal Quantum Algorithms: Introduction

 The main contribution of this paper can be summarized as follows \begin{enumerate} \item We first show that the dilation is exact, provided that the following moment-matching condition is satisfied: \( \brr{l} F^{k}\kee{r}=1 (k\ge0), \) thus providing a set of transparent conditions.

-\item We demonstrate that the moment framework recovers the two existing dilations (Schr\"odingerization and LCHS) and generates many more.
+\item We demonstrate that the moment framework immediately reproduces the two classical dilations (Schr\"odingerization and LCHS) and generates many more.
 We list five of them in \cref{tab:dilation-families}.
 Each of these choices is expressed as a family of moment-fulfilling dilation schemes with a parameter $\theta$ to optimize the simulation complexity.

 \item We analyze the dilation scheme based on the differential operator on a compact domain $F=(p\partial_{p}+\tfrac12)$ on $(0,1)$.
 Using simple finite-difference discretizations, we show how near-optimal quantum complexity can be easily achieved.